 On the right side of the display, the up and down arrow buttons operate the temperature settings.
 Simply press the up button to set the thermostat at a higher temperature, or the down button to lower the temperature.

 Programmable thermostats, such as the CT3200, T8011, RTH230B or T8112D allow you to set an automatic seven-day schedule of heating or cooling.
-By lowering the heat or raising the temperature at night or when you aren't home, you can save on your heating and cooling energy costs.
+By lowering or raising the temperature at night or when you aren't home, you can save on your heating and cooling energy costs.
 While the buttons may be in different locations on the face of the thermostat, and "Fan" and "System" may be a switch rather than a button, programming the weekly schedule is a similar process.

 Set the Date and Time